MichaelCurrin/auto-commit-msg/docs/other/unused.md

 ## Status

-These were for when `git status` was used, before `git diff-index` was used.
+These were for when the `git status` approach was used.
+Before the `git diff-index` approach was used.

 - `src/generate/action.ts`
     ```typescript